WOODSTOCK: THE WHOLE STORY

 About Stephen Blauweiss:

-Stephen Blauweiss is an independent filmmaker focusing on art and education to social and environmental issues.
-He has produced over 75 short films, 3 features, and several music videos.
-A number of Blauweiss's films have been screened in museums, exhibitions, and festivals across the US, Europe, and Canada, and he has received NYSCA and NEA grants.
-A native of New York City, he has over twenty years of experience with clients including The New York Times, PBS, and CBS TV.
-Blauweiss has taught for over 25 years, including a decade at Pratt Institute and FIT (Fashion Institute of Technology).
-Blauweiss is co-director and co-producer of Lost Rondout: A Story of Urban Removal, a feature documentary chronicling how in the 1960s, federally funded urban renewal projects destroyed hundreds of working-class communities across America, including Kingston's Rondout neighborhood.
-The film has been screened across the Hudson Valley, Albany and New York City, and received numerous awards.
+An independent filmmaker focusing on art, history, and social and environmental issues, Blauweiss has produced over seventy-five short films, three features, and several music videos.
+A number of his films have been screened in museums, exhibitions, and festivals across the US, Europe, and Canada.
+Blauweiss has taught for over twenty-five years, including a decade at Pratt Institute and Fashion Institute of Technology.
+He is co-director and co-producer of Lost Rondout: A Story of Urban Removal, a documentary that has been screened across the Hudson Valley, Albany, and New York City, and received numerous awards.
 Blauweiss is also a graphic designer and historian, and recently published a book with his colleague Karen Berelowitz titled The Life & Death of the Kingston Post Office.